ingelsten/ict2assign/README.md

 ## Setup requirements.

 [ Briefly state (to a third party) the setup steps necessary to run your app/client locally, e.g. .env and any other config files.]

+Import into VS Code.
+2. From integrated terminal, type: git remote remove origin
+3. In GitHub, create a new repository.
+4. From integrated terminal, type: git remote add origin <new-repo-url>
+npm install

 ## App Design.